Luke-Nukem/amazon-rust/README.md

 # amazon-rust
-A docker image for compiling Rust for use with AWS Lambdas
+A docker image for compiling Rust for use with AWS Lambdas which includes fixuid.

 This is an image created from the base Amazon ECS image with the Rust compiler preinstalled.
 It is helpful for compiling Rust code for use in Amazon Lambda functions.